 - Use the hand sanitizing station upon entering the Testing Center.

 - We sanitize each workstation prior to and following each use.

 - We encourage and enforce the CDC recommendation of Physical Distancing.

 The CAC Testing Center is operating under strict protocols.
 Therefore, it is imperative that you are on time for your scheduled test.
 Late arrivals may lose their appointments.
 If you know you will be late, please call your respective Testing Center (see information below).
 Our office phones are staffed only during scheduled testing days.

 What is a proctored exam, and why do I need one?

 A proctored exam is a test that is required for your course, but it is not given during class time.
 You may need one if your Online, Face-to-Face, or Hybrid class at Central Arizona College requires you to take a proctored exam at an Academic Testing location.
 Your instructor will announce this requirement via in person, your syllabus, or in your Blackboard ULTRA course shell.

-Please note that the HESI exam will be administered at our Signal Peak Campus (SPC) as well as virtually.
+Please note that the HESI exam is being administered at all our Testing Centers as well as virtually.
 We will continue to make every effort to stay in compliance with the CDC’s guidelines such as practicing physical distancing, conducting frequent and proper sanitizing of personnel and equipment, and limiting crowd size etc. to promote staff and students’ safety.

 Friday through Sunday and National Holidays – Closed